sophon-crypto/fairstaking1kv/1kv-edst.md

 ### stage 1.3  1kv-edst dashboard

+1. 1kVP-edst dashboard UI design - 3 days weeks (1 UI Dev, 1 developer): USD 450.00
+2. 1kVP develop a dashboard for *nominators* to show the status of 1kVP validators - 3 weeks (2 developer): USD 4500.00
-1kv-edst dashboard is not just a validator but an interactive site to search suitable validator regarding different sorting algorithim such as :
-        highest reward currently
+* 1kv-edst dashboard is not just a validator but an interactive site to search suitable validator regarding different sorting algorithim such as : highest reward currently
         highest/lowest inclusion
         highest/lowest staking

-  and for every validator
+* calculate the non-web3 nominaton even for the inactive node.
+*
 * Display validator ranking according to different algorithm such as:
 * Historical trending of validators such as commission, number of nominators, amount of inactive stake
 * Better search functions such as search by stash ID

-1. 1kVP-edst dashboard UI design - 3 days weeks (1 UI Dev, 1 developer): USD 450.00

-2. 1kVP develop a dashboard for *nominators* to show the status of 1kVP validators - 3 weeks (2 developer): USD 4500.00

 Deliverable: A validator dashboard